ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.eventlist/README.md

 - %g - value difference (`State was changed on %g%` => `State was changed on 1%`),
 - %o - value difference (`State changed value from %o to %` => `State was changed on 1%`)

+## Usage of multiple instances in web
+E.g. you can show specific list for instance 2, like `http://IP:8082/eventlist/index.htmlindex.html?2`.

+The generated report will be stored for instance 0 in `eventlist/report.pdf`, but for instance 1 in `eventlist/report-1.pdf`.

 ## Todo
+- Change initial texts in PDF in according language
 - Many predefined icons (minimum 100)
 - Material widget
-- Send messages to syslog (may be splunk) https://www.npmjs.com/package/splunk-logging
+- Send messages to syslog (maybe splunk) https://www.npmjs.com/package/splunk-logging
-- Filter by ID in Admin or Widget

 <!--
 	Placeholder for the next version (at the beginning of the line):